-Consultations with Environmental and Social Safeguard Specialist/PMU
+Consultations with Environmental and Social Safeguard Specialist/ PMU

-- Great potential to increase Farmer income with less labour and inputs. - Ability to save water in the reservoir for next seasonal cultivation and minimise water crisis during Yala season. - Effective mechanism to attract young farmers for commercial agriculture. - Almost all the farmers cannot cultivate their entire farmland (3 acers) due to lack of water - All farmers are waiting till completion of the project to extend the land area for the cultivation
+- Great potential to increase Farmer income with less labour and inputs. - Ability to save water in the reservoir for next seasonal cultivation and minimize water crisis during Yala season. - An effective mechanism to attract young farmers for commercial agriculture. - Almost all the farmers cannot cultivate their entire farmland (3 acres) due to lack of water - All farmers are waiting till completion of the project to extend the land area for the cultivation